adithirgis/adithirgis/README.md

 - Languages known: English, Hindi, Kannada (speak and read), Tulu, Tamil, and Telugu (speak)
 - Pronouns - she/her

 I love rstats, python, environment, slides with emojis, wildlife conservation, burgers, slender lorises and I believe in converting(SpatialData_To_Information).
-I am a huge fan of C++ and R and of course [rayshader.](https://cran.r-project.org/web/packages/rayshader/index.html)
+I am a huge fan of C++ and R.

 📫 How to reach me: [@AdithiUpadhya](https://twitter.com/AdithiUpadhya), or here or email me - [adithiru095@gmail.com]().
  Bye!